EdricChan03/edricchan03.github.io/.github/CONTRIBUTING.md

 ---
 ## Notes
-- This file was last edited on 3 Nov 2016
+- This file was last edited on `27 Aug 2017`
 - You may treat this as merely guidelines for commiting, these text will not force you to do things.
 - Note that there might be some exceptions to the guidelines
 - This file is in .github, FYI